Ohlsdorf station: History

 Prior to 2008, Ohlsdorf had a bus shuttle service to bring passengers from the station to the airport.
 This was discontinued when a new station was constructed in the airport.
 An S-Bahn maintenance depot is located south-east of the station.

 Services

-Ohlsdorf is served by the Hamburg S-Bahn S1 and S11 lines — from Wedel in the state of Schleswig-Holstein or Blankenese to Poppenbüttel or Hamburg Airport — and Hamburg U-Bahn U1 line, from Norderstedt to Großhansdorf in Schleswig Holstein or the Hamburg suburb of Wohldorf-Ohlstedt.
+Ohlsdorf is served by the Hamburg S-Bahn S1 line — from Wedel in the state of Schleswig-Holstein to Poppenbüttel or Hamburg Airport — and Hamburg U-Bahn U1 line, from Norderstedt to Großhansdorf in Schleswig Holstein or the Hamburg suburb of Wohldorf-Ohlstedt.

 Passengers travelling in the direction from the central station to the airport have to pay attention at Ohlsdorf, the last station before the airport, because all trains are split at this station.
 The front part (carriages 1, 2 and 3) proceeds to the airport, while the rear part (carriages 4, 5 and 6) runs to the suburb of Poppenbüttel.
 Signs and announcements in German and English language inform passengers.
 Trains pause at Ohlsdorf for about 2 minutes to couple or uncouple and to allow passengers to change to the desired half of the train.